Campus Maps

 Campus Development

-Bradogue was originally built in 1854 as an infirmary, part of the Richmond Asylum.
+Bradogue was originally built in 1854 as an infirmary, originally part of the Richmond Asylum complex.
 Today, it's a restored historic building located in An Croí (The Heart) of Grangegorman campus, serving as a multi-functional building for TU Dublin staff and students.

 Key Facts & Highlights